-delivery system: The physical medium by which one or more multiplexes are transmitted e.g. satellite transponder, wide-band coaxial cable, fibre optics.
+delivery system: The physical medium by which one or more multiplexes are transmitted e.g. satellite system, wide-band coaxial cable, fibre optics, terrestrial channel of one emitting point.

 Entitlement Management Messages (EMM): Are private Conditional Access information which specify the authorization levels or the services of specific decoders.
 They may be addressed to individual decoder or groups of decoders.